 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they divide between takers and makers.
 Takers are the one who “take” an existing order from the order book.
 Makers are the ones who add orders to the order book, thereby making liquidity at the platform.

-VALR charges takers 0.20% per trade.
-These taker fees are somewhat above the global industry averages for centralized exchanges.
-Sure, industry averages have historically been around 0.20-0.25% but we now see new industry averages emerging around 0.10%-0.15%.
+At VALR, takers pay 0.10% of the order value in trading fees.
+0.10% is below the global industry averages for centralized exchanges.
+Industry averages have historically been around 0.20-0.25% but we now see new industry averages emerging around 0.10%-0.15%.
+According to the latest empirical study on the subject, the industry average taker fees were 0.217% and the industry average maker fees were 0.164% (for spot trading).
 But what about the maker fees?
-Well, VALR actually offers so called negative maker fees (-0.10%).
+Well, VALR actually offers so called negative maker fees (-0.01%).
 This means that the makers, i.e. the people creating the new buy or sell orders in the order book, get paid to trade.

 There aren’t that many exchanges that offer negative maker fees.
 To see them all and compare them against each other, just check out our Exchange List.